MattSegal/devblog/content/simple-scheduled-tasks-django-q.md

 Date: 2020-03-30 12:00
 Category: Django

-How do you run some code once a day in Django, or every hour on a schedule?
+How do you run some code once a day in Django, or every hour?

-There are a lot of reasons you'd want to do this, and anybody running a backend web service will run into this problem eventually.
+There are a lot of reasons you might want to do this.
+Maybe you want to process a batch of data every night, or send out a bunch of emails once a week.
+You might want to regularly scrape a website and store the results in the database.
-Maybe you want to delete some expired data, update the status of some of your models, or poll a 3rd-party API.
+If you're running a backend web service, you will run into this problem eventually.

-If you ask around online for help with this, people will often point you to [Celery](http://www.celeryproject.org/).
+If you ask around online for help with setting up a scheduler, people will often point you to [Celery](http://www.celeryproject.org/).
 If you look at Celery's website:

 > Celery is an asynchronous task queue/job queue based on distributed message passing.
 It is focused on real-time operation, but supports scheduling as well.